 Now, the important thing to remember is that you shouldn’t talk to the same person for over 10 minutes.
 Unless they are incredibly interested in what you are doing, and there’s a visible business opportunity, don’t waste your time.
 Connect, exchange cards and agree to follow up later.
 You are both there to network and time is valuable (you paid a lot of money for this, remember?).

 Make sure that you have a deck ready to send on the spot, Slidebean can help with that.
-Actually, we’ve prepared a short 5-slide deck ideal for these sort of situations.

 The purpose of this is to be the one of the first people to get in front of them.
 If you’re lucky, they’ll check your slides during a boring talk, so a big head start against anyone else who will follow up with them after the event.